Skint Dad

 • Be cautious of online offers for free or cheap gift cards – they’re almost always scams.

-• If you’re buying a gift card in a shop, check the packaging hasn’t been tampered with.
+• If you’re buying a gift card in a shop, check that the packaging hasn’t been tampered with.
 Scratches, tears, or reseals are warning signs.

 What to do if you’ve been scammed